Nyckii/HackithonShabobs/README.md

 # EmpaChat

-With EmpaChat we intend to make chat-communication and interactions online as close to reality as possible.
+With EmpaChat we intend to make chat communication and interactions online as close to reality as possible.
 Most of real-time communication happens non-verbally, thus we decided to tackle this problem through the addition of multiple layers to online communication.

-So far implemented two main features:
+So far we implemented two main features:

 Real-Time Text Display